Table of contents

 - Healthy carpet: criteria for healthy carpet

-- Chemicals of concern to health and environment: This document combines a list of 200 chemicals from various authoritative lists and environmental conventions that are carcinogenic, toxic, mutagenic and reproductive hazards
+- Chemicals of concern to health and environment: This document combines a list of 200 chemicals from various authoritative lists and environmental conventions that are carcinogenic, toxic, mutagenic and reproductive hazards.
+[English] [Spanish]

 - Plastics Toolkit for Hospitals | Mobilizing Healthcare to Prevent Plastic Pollution

-- Greenhealth Exchange: Purchasing cooperative that makes it easy to source products and services used in health care settings that are good for people, the planet, and the bottom line
+- Greenhealth Exchange: Purchasing cooperative that makes it easy to source products and services used in health care settings that are good for people and the planet.